 As an agency:

-Are we somehow causing this particular ethical issue or to arise repeatedly in this agency?
+Are we somehow causing this particular ethical issue to arise repeatedly in this agency?

 Are administrative issues or inappropriate policies obstructing good ethical practices?